 Lecturer and Project Coordinator

 Charlotte is a Lecturer in Society & Mental Health at the ESRC funded Centre for Society and Mental Health at King's College London.
 Using insights from psychiatric and social epidemiology, and applied health research, her mixed methods research and public engagement activities focus on social/structural determinants of mental health inequalities.
 Specific interests include evaluation of complex social interventions to reduce inequalities in mental health and healthcare, including those led by communities affects; the role of the voluntary and community sector in mental health provision and equity of access; and, young adult mental health.
-As a Lead Co-ordinator of the HERON leadership team, Charlotte works across several HERON activities.
+Charlotte is also Co-director of the Health and Social Equity Collective and a Lead Co-ordinator of the HERON leadership team.

 Dr Rebecca Rhead